informationgrid/ingrid-portal/README.md

 Now the run/debug configuration can be started.

-**Changes to source files will not deployed automatically.
+**Changes to source files will not be deployed automatically.
 You must select the artefact in the Run/Debug Deployment and click the `deploy` icon.**